jiggy-ai/jiggybase/docs/FAQ.md

 ### The JiggyBase console is stuck with the spinning logo, what is going on?

 We are working to streamline the document ingestion process which at this point is not optimized for documents larger than several hundred pages or csv files with more than 10,000 records.
-Larger documents, and in particularl csv files with > 10k records, may cause the collection to hang during ingestion or when trying to list the documents from the dashboard.
+Larger documents, and in particular csv files with > 10k records, may cause the collection to hang during ingestion or when trying to list the documents from the dashboard.
 We are working to fix this, but if you run into this issue please do reach out so we can prioritize it appropriately.

 ### What causes the error message "No useable content found in documents"?

 JiggyBase processed the document but was unable to find any text to use.
 An example would be a PDF that contains scanned text, as we do not currently support OCR.
 We expect to support text extraction via OCR as well as support some image data in the second half of 2023.
 Please contact us to discuss accelerating support for these types of documents for enterprise use cases.

 PDF documents also support features for encrypting the content and disabling printing or text extraction.
-It is possible that the PDF has these setting configured.
+It is possible that the PDF has these settings configured.

 ### What causes the error message "Error extracting text from file"?